chuanshaof/GDS-CC4/README.md

 # GDS-CC4
-GovTech Internship 2023, GDS-CC4 submission
+GovTech Internship 2023, GDS-CC4 submission, FOO CHUAN SHAO

 # Setup and running of tasks

 ## Initial set up instructions
-Move to the parent directory and install all Python dependencies with `pip3 install -r requirements.txt`
+Move to the parent directory and install all Python dependencies with `pip3 install -r requirements.txt`.

 ## Running tasks
 From the parent directory, move to the tasks directory with `cd tasks`. \
 Run tasks using the command of `python task#.py`, filling up "#" with the desired task (1-3) \
-e.g. `python task1.py` will run task 1
+(e.g. `python task1.py` will run task 1)

 Alternatively, you can run this with any code editors using the "Run" button, or its equivalent.

 ## Running of tests
 Similar to running tasks, however, move to the tests directory with `cd tests` followed by `python test#.py`

-# Assumptions made, comments on data, and overview of code
+# Assumptions, comments on data, and overview of code
 ## Assumptions made
 1. (Task 1) Invalid Country-Code is regarded as missing data and is populated as NA
 2. Missing data keys are replaced with "NA" instead of discarding the entire row